 Google US/Canada PhD Fellowship Program

 Nurturing and maintaining strong relations with the academic community is a top priority at Google.
 The Google U.S./Canada PhD Student Fellowship Program was created to recognize outstanding graduate students doing exceptional work in computer science, related disciplines, or promising research areas.
-Last year we awarded 14 unique fellowships to some amazing students in the US and Canada:
+This year we awarded 15 unique fellowships to some amazing students in the US and Canada:

-- Chris Harrison, Google U.S./Canada Fellowship in Human Computer Interaction (Carnegie Mellon University)
+- Bhavana Dalvi, Google PhD Fellowship in Information Extraction (Carnegie Mellon University)

-- Tyler Lu, Google U.S./Canada Fellowship in Computational Economics (University of Toronto)
+- Bart Knijnenburg, Google PhD Fellowship in Privacy (University of California Irvine)

-- James Martens, Google U.S./Canada Fellowship in Machine Learning (University of Toronto)
+- Ian Goodfellow, Google PhD Fellowship in Deep Learning (University of Montreal)

-It's an honor to be supporting these future leaders of the field, and we are pleased to once again announce the Google U.S./Canada PhD Fellowship Program for 2013.
-This highly competitive program will award approximately 12 named fellowships.
-Past fellowships awarded include:
+It's an honor to be supporting these future leaders of the field, and we offer our congratulations with excitement and high expectations.
+Past fellowships awarded also include:

 - Google Fellowship in Market Algorithms